Toraudonn/kickscraper/README.md

 # Kickscraper

-Kickstarter webscraper implimented on python2 with BeautifulSoup.
+Kickstarter webscraper implimented on python2 with BeautifulSoup to scrape [Kickstarter](https://www.kickstarter.com/).
 The data scraped would be parsed to Google Sheets via googledrive API.

 ## Installation